sql-aus-hh/bjoernpeters/README.md

 - 🌱 I’m currently learning new stuff about #Security on Azure, Azure Sentinel and Kubernetes

+- Know about my experiences [https://www.linkedin.com/in/bjoern-peters/](https://www.linkedin.com/in/bjoern-peters/#experience-section)

-📫 How to reach me:
+- 📫 How to reach me:
 if you have any question, just wanna connect and network with me, I'd love to connect with you on Linkedin

 <a href="https://www.linkedin.com/in/bjoern-peters/"><img style="background-color: hsl(0, 0%, 90%);transition: background-color 300ms;" src="https://www.sql-aus-hamburg.de/wp-content/uploads/2021/07/LI-Logo.png" width="240" /></a>